Matrix Bootstrap Approximation without Positivity Constraint: Formal Solution of the Minkowski-Type One-Matrix Model

 In fact, this exactly coincides with the result obtained from the formal power-series expansion around $g=0$.
 Thus, at least for $|g|\ll1$, one can see that even in the Minkowski model the assumption of a one-cut structure reproduces perturbation theory.\footnote{This fact was pointed out to us by Hikaru Kawai and Henry Liao.}

 Furthermore, as emphasized repeatedly, the support of the present ``eigenvalue distribution'' does not need to lie on the real axis, and therefore $\alpha$ is allowed to be complex.
 This leads to a major difference from the Euclidean model.
 In the Euclidean case, the requirement that $a$ be real leads to the critical value $g_c = \frac{1}{12}$.
 For $g$ exceeding this value, the single-cut assumption breaks down and the theory undergoes a phase transition (in fact, for $g > g_c$ the matrix integral itself is no longer well defined).
 Presumably reflecting this fact, the least-squares analysis in Section~\ref{sec:Numerical Results} fails to converge in the region $g > g_c$.
 This strongly suggests that the two self-consistency conditions of the present bootstrap approximation, namely that an eigenvalue distribution exists such that $w_n = \int d\lambda\, \lambda^n \rho(\lambda)$ and that the moments $w_n$ satisfy the loop equations, can no longer be simultaneously satisfied.

-In contrast, in the Minkowski model, since no reality condition is imposed on $\alpha$, the coupling $g$ appears to have no critical value.
-Indeed, our numerical analysis strongly suggests that the above two self-consistency conditions are compatible in all regions except for $g \sim 0$.
-We also expect that the instability observed around $g\sim0$ is most likely a numerical issue originating from the choice of the cut discussed above.
+In the Minkowski model, by contrast, $\alpha$ is no longer constrained to be real.
+Therefore, at least the same mechanism of phase transition as in the Euclidean case does not seem to occur.
+However, one must note that the one-cut assumption that serves as the starting point of the present discussion is not supported by a clear theoretical justification as in the Euclidean case, but rather should be regarded as a working hypothesis.
+If this one-cut assumption were to fail, the arguments concerning the phase transition would necessarily have to be reconsidered.
+At present it remains an open question whether a critical value $g_{c}$ exists in the Minkowski one-matrix model.
+We also expect that the instability observed around $g\sim0$ in the numerical calculation is most likely a numerical artifact arising from the particular choice of the cut described above.